Elevation: 6,648 ft

-Same as for the South Shoulder/West Ridge Route.
-This descent is the final leg of a loop route that begins and ends at a corral at the base of the East Face of Peak 5928.
+Same as for the south shoulder/west ridge.
+This descent is the final leg of a loop route that begins and ends at a corral at the base of the east face of Peak 5928.

-From the summit, descend directly down the South Face on loose gravel and scree, boot-skiing often.
+From the summit, descend directly down the south face on loose gravel and scree, boot-skiing often.
 There are some steep areas of short vegetation as well.
 Lower down, the slope eases and desert scrub takes over.
 You soon reach a gully.
-Follow it S to about 5,300 feet then contour W to intercept a jeep road at the base of the East Spur of Peak 5928, due E of Point 5482.
-Hike S down the road to your parking spot.
+Follow it south to about 5,300 feet then contour west to intercept a jeep road at the base of the east spur of Peak 5928, due east of Point 5482.
+Hike south down the road to your parking spot.

 Mountain Range: Beaverhead Range